kusumotonorio/factlog/README.md

 { creatureo Tom } query .
 ⟹ t
 ```
 Thank you, old friends.
-I was able to explain most of the functions of logica with fun.
+I was able to explain most of the functions of factlog with fun.
 Have a good time together with fun fights.
 See you.

 Here is a Prolog definition for the factorial predicate `factorial`.
 ```
 factorial(0, 1).
 factorial(N, F) :- N > 0, N2 is N - 1, factorial(N2, F2), F is F2 * N.
 ```
-Let's think about how to do the same thing with logica.
+Let's think about how to do the same thing with factlog.
 It is mostly the following code, but is surrounded by back quotes where it has not been explained.
 ```
-USE: logica
+USE: factlog

 LOGIC-PREDS: factorialo ;
 LOGIC-VARS: N N2 F F2 ;